 I know what you’re thinking...

-Why as a divorce mediator are you writing about how to save a marriage?
-Isn’t it your job to help couples end their marriage?
+Why as a divorce mediator are you writing about how to save a marriage relationship?
+Isn’t it your job to help couples end their marriage with a no-fault divorce?

 Honestly, I was thinking the same thing…